Overview

 - Representation of the Domestic Policy Council Chief Neera Tanden in a Hatch Act investigation.

-- Representation of US Attorney Rachael Rollins in DOJ OI and Hatch Act investigations.
+- Representation of US Attorney Rachael Rollins in DOJ Office of the Inspector General (OIG) and Hatch Act investigations.

-- Representation of Cook County State's Attorney Kim Foxx in a Jussie Smollett matter.
+- Representation of Cook County State's Attorney Kim Foxx in the Jussie Smollett matter.

-- Served as Independent monitor of Walmart, reviewing the policies, training, internal investigations, and accountability systems related to the company's ethics program in the US.
-The monitoring included a wide range of activities, from interviewing members of the company’s top leadership to visiting individual stores throughout the country to determine the extent to which the company’s policies had been implemented and were understood by its personnel.
+- Served as independent monitor of Walmart; reviewed the policies, training, internal investigations, and accountability systems related to the company's ethics program in the US.
+The monitorship included a wide range of activities, from interviewing members of the company’s top leadership to visiting individual stores throughout the country to determine the extent to which the company’s policies had been implemented and were understood by its personnel.

 News & Publications